Plant Biology Graduate Degree Requirements

 Your Graduate Plan of Work (GPOW) will list all of the courses you must complete to graduate.
 You will prepare a GPOW in consultation with your committee; it is subject to approval by the committee, the director of graduate programs (DGP) and the Graduate School.

-The graduate curriculum provides a basic introduction to the two sub-disciplinary divisions in the department: ecology and biodiversity, and cell and molecular biology.
-You design your research project and coursework in association with your major advisor and advisory committee.
-We encourage interdisciplinary education, and some students elect to work under the joint supervision of faculty in plant biology and in other, related departments.
+The graduate curriculum provides a basic introduction to the two sub-disciplines within our department: ecology and biodiversity, and cellular and molecular biology.
+Graduate students design their research project and coursework in collaboration with their major advisor and advisory committee.
+We encourage interdisciplinary education, and some students elect to work under the joint supervision of faculty in plant biology and other related departments.
 Faculty who are associate members of plant biology can also serve as a major advisor for plant biology graduate students.

 |PB 570 or PB 503

 |Plant Functional Ecology or Systematic Botany

 |3* or 4*